 Could Your Company Profit from Bitcoin Purchases?

-Tesla bought $1.5 billion worth of bitcoin a few months ago.
-That is quite an investment today!
+Tesla bought $1.5 billion worth of bitcoin a few years ago.
+That was quite an investment.

 You can now buy a Tesla with Bitcoin— Elon Musk (@elonmusk) March 24, 2021